Wix Ecommerce Review 2023 | Should You Sell With Wix?

 - Unlimited bandwidth, so you can attract as many customers as you want – your site won’t go down if you go viral!

-- Free custom domain name so you can get rid of the Wix branding in your web address and choose your own.
+- Free custom domain name for one year, so you can get rid of the Wix branding in your web address and choose your own

 - Five video hours

 - Ad vouchers worth $300, so you can advertise your site on Google and Bing

 - Site Booster app (normally $60) to push your online store up the Google rankings

 - Visitor Analytics app (normally $60) to get insights about your website and audience

 - Google Analytics for world class data on what your customers are doing, and how you can deliver what they want.